Calestial2/Txtmax/README.md

 ## UI

-Terminal-based, very feature-rich, user-friendly, and lightweight.
-It will show "~/txtmax" as a prompt and allows writing commands.
+Terminal-based, feature-rich, user-friendly, and lightweight, it presents '~/txtmax' as the command prompt, enabling users to enter commands.
+Upon launching, it greets with: 'Welcome to txtmax!
+Type 'help' for a list of available commands.

 ## Logo
 ![Logo](https://raw.githubusercontent.com/Calestial2/Txtmax/6f3c942933728a3d59dc08909fd6020c36c32fd8/images/IMG_20250131_131256.jpg)